unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Kotlin--Java Mapping (pt.
 6)

 - practical consequence:
-    + arguments are handy in Kotlin, but...
+    + optional arguments are handy in Kotlin, but...
     + ... they are painful to use in Java
     + mitigation strategy: use `@JvmOverloads` to generate overloaded methods for Java
-        * sadly, the does not take into account all possible ordered combinations of arguments
+        * sadly, the annotation does not take into account all possible ordered combinations of arguments

 {{% multicol %}}
 {{% col %}}